UKs King Charles Cancels Appointments After Cancer Treatment side Effects - UrduPoint

 Charles, who walked most of his life in the shadow of his mother, the nation's beloved Queen Elizabeth II, became king after her death on September 8, 2022.

-In a break with the palace's past silence on personal health matters, Charles decided to go public with his cancer diagnosis in February 2024.
+In a break with the palace's past silence on personal health matters, Charles, however, decided to go public with his cancer diagnosis in February 2024.

 But he has never revealed what kind of cancer he is suffering from, with the palace just confirming that his treatment would continue into 2025.